DanielaNovoa15/METRISK/README.md

 ## Installation
 1. **Install Git Bash:**

    Go to the official Git website (`https://git-scm.com/downloads`) and download the installer.
 Run the installer and follow the on-screen instructions.
 During installation, select the default options unless you have specific needs.
+2. **Install Python:**

+   Go to the official Python website and download the Windows installer.
+Run the installer and be sure to check the “Add Python to PATH” option before installing.
+Follow the on-screen instructions to complete the installation.
-3. **Clone the repository:**
+5. **Clone the repository:**
    ```bash
    git clone https://github.com/DanielaNovoa15/METRISK.git
    ```